knocklabs/docs/pages/getting-started/how-knock-works.md

 title: How Knock works
 ---

-Knock is a hosted notifications-as-a-service platform to power your user facing product notifications.
+Knock is a hosted notifications-as-a-service platform to power your product notifications.
-Knock is made up of two components; an API you send and can receive data from, and a dashboard that you can use to design and create your product notifactions flows and content.
+Knock is made up of two components; an API you send and receive data from, and a dashboard that you use to design your product notifactions and the logical rules through which they'll flow.

-The first step is to populate Knock with data about your users, from there, you can start creating your notification flows and the content inside the notification from the Knock dashboard, and then finally integrate the triggers to call the notification flows you've built.
+The first step is to populate Knock with data about your users.
+From there, you can create your first notification in the Knock dashboard, and then finally integrate the triggers to call the notification flows you've built in Knock.

 You can read more on getting up and running in our [Quick Start guide](/getting-started/quick-start).

 ## The Knock notifications engine

-Knock provides a fully-featured notifications engine to replace or eliminate the need for you to build an in-house solution.
-Knock is a [trigger driven system](/sending-notifications/triggering-flows) that allows you to control precisely when a flow should be started, as well as the recipients who should be notified from your backend codebase.
+The Knock notifications engine is a [trigger driven system](/sending-notifications/triggering-flows) that allows you to control precisely when a notification should be sent and who it should be sent to.
 It handles:

 - Complex notification orchestration across channels
 - Batch, aggregatation, and digesting of notifications to prevent spamming